-When we discover a child is alone, or we believe a child is alone, at home or in the community, we will contact the police immediately and not escort the child back to school.
-We will report this to the police via 101.
+Where we discover a child under 12 has been left alone for long periods of time at home or in the community we will contact the police.
+We will never escort a child back to school where we find them alone at home or in the community.
+Where a child under 16 is alone and we feel it is placing them at risk, we will contact the police.
+Where children are alone because they have left school without permission and parents cannot locate the child quickly, we will view the child as being at risk and will contact the police.
+We will report all concerns about children being alone to the police via 101.
 If the child is in immediate danger we will report to the police via 999.
 We will then notify Family Connect or the emergency duty team as soon as reasonably practicable.